chun-eric/infosecprogram/README.md

 ### The final Information Security Policy will be uploaded in this repository once it has been completed..

 ## Background
 Quantum Financials is a medium sized global financial brokerage trading company.
-They provide customers
+[Add more detailed background information here.]